 Linda Goldstein Knowlton on Asian-American stereotypes, rejecting the term “lucky”, and the politics behind transracial adoption.

-What was your inspiration and motivation for making this film?
+What was your inspiration and motivation for making SOMEWHERE BETWEEN?

 You are featured briefly at the beginning of your film.
 Is there a reason you chose to be less present throughout the rest of the documentary?

 People have said to me, “What did you want to say with this film?”
 And I really wanted the girls to say it, not me.
 Actually when I started the film, I had no intention of putting myself in it at all.
 And then I showed about 25 minutes to a very talented filmmaker to get some feedback from her—Niki Caro, who directed Whale Rider—and she said, “Where are you, why aren’t you in it?”—and I said, “Well it’s not about me, it’s about these young women, and its their voices.”
 And she said, “I totally get that, I totally respect that, but it does add another layer knowing that the filmmaker is an adoptive parent, coming at it from another angle.”
 That’s the only reason I’m in it; it was to give context, because it also felt like it would be slightly disingenuous to not acknowledge that I’m an adoptive parent.
 So it gave me an opportunity to say these aren’t questions for me, they are questions for my daughter.

 What was your approach to making this film?

 My approach to filmmaking is about answering questions – I have a lot of questions, and I’m not a poet, and I’m not a writer, and I’m not a painter, I’m a filmmaker.
 So for me it’s this incredible opportunity to explore questions that I have, that I feel others might have, and to look into different aspects of our inner world and our exterior world and look for answers.

 How did you decide what to focus on given international adoption is such a broad topic?